 More and more intrepid families are taking on China and venturing further than the Great Wall.
 Last month we chatted to Smiths Holiday road about visiting Chengdu with kids, and we’ve also chatted to Mumpack Travel about visiting Yangshou with kids.
-And this week we’re chatting about the Terracotta Warriors and lots more from the Swenson Family who recently visited Xi’an with kids.
+And this week we’re chatting about the Terracotta Warriors and lots more from the Swenson Family who recently visited Xi’an with kids, and consider it their best holiday destination in Asia for family travel.

 1. Tell us a bit about yourselves.
 Where are you from and how often do you travel as a family?
 How old are your children?